Alfonso Enríquez: Background

-Alfonso Enriquez de Castilla was the son of Fadrique Alfonso, 25th Master of the Order of Santiago, and Paloma Ben Yahia.
+Alfonso Enríquez de Castilla was the illegitimate son of Fadrique Alfonso, 25th Master of the Order of Santiago, and Paloma Ben Yahia.
 His father was murdered on 29 May 1358 in the Alcázar of Seville, on the orders of his brother Peter.

-He was the founder of the lineage of Enriquez, and is the first Admiral of Castile of his family since 1405, and first lord of Medina de Rio Seco.
+He was the founder of the lineage of Enríquez, and is the first Admiral of Castile of his family since 1405, and first lord of Medina de Rio Seco.
 His paternal grandparents were King Alfonso XI of Castile and Eleanor de Guzmán.
 He was a nephew of King Henry II of Castile and cousin of King John I of Castile.

-His brother was Pedro Enriquez de Castilla, Count of Trastámara, Lemos and Sarria, Constable of Castile and Pertiguero mayor de Santiago.
+His brother was Pedro Enríquez de Castilla, Count of Trastámara, Lemos and Sarria, Constable of Castile and Pertiguero mayor de Santiago.
 His sister was Eleanor of Castile, who married the Marshal of Castile Diego Gomez Sarmiento.

 Biography

-Alfonso Enriquez remained hidden while living his uncle Pedro I of Castile, who ordered to kill his father in 1358 in the Alcazar of Seville.
+Alfonso Enríquez remained hidden while living his uncle Pedro I of Castile, who ordered to kill his father in 1358 in the Alcazar of Seville.
 Although contemporary Castilian chroniclers wrapped the figure of his mother in mystery and later genealogists do not mention her, other authors, for example, the Portuguese Fernão Lopes wrote in connection with events that occurred in 1384, that the Admiral was the son of a Jewess.
 Her name was Paloma Bat Gedaliah, of the Ben Yahia dynasty.
-The family arrived in Spain around 1000 CE and had been the family of Exilarch Princes (Nasi) in Babylon, since the captivity and destruction of the first temple.
+The family arrived in Castille around 1000 CE.